CameronAlvarado/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 # Psudo code

-# Define stories of building: n
+# Total number of floors: n

 # Find floors that will break egg: x